craftcms/docs/docs/4.x/addresses.md

 ```

 ::: tip
-There’s a lot more you can do here, including translated place names, postal codes, timezones, and formatting!
-Check out the [addressing docs](https://github.com/commerceguys/addressing#data-model) for more details and examples.
+Check out the [addressing docs](https://github.com/commerceguys/addressing#data-model) for more details and examples of what’s possible—including translation of place names, postal codes, timezones, and formatting!
 :::

 ## Querying Addresses